 91 Xiaozhai E Rd, Yanta, Xian, Shaanxi, China.

 Taking an area of 70,000 square meters, Nanjing Museum is the first large national comprehensive museum in China.
-Two exhibition halls – one for history and the other for art – are splendid palatial architecture in the style of Liao dynasty.
+Two exhibition halls – one for history and the other for art – are splendid palatial architecture in the style of the Liao dynasty.
 It was originally established in 1933, proposed by a famous educationist – Mr. Cai Yuanpei, and he became the first chairman of the board of directors in this museum.
 The architecture of the museum is a perfect mixture of the East and West since the roofs of the front section are covered with golden tiles, while they are in flat-roofed western style in the back section.

-Now, it holds over 400,000 objects from Paleolithic period to the contemporary era, including the heaviest gold ware ever found in China – "gold beast" and the "Red Plum Vase" that showcase a rare copper red underglaze, a color effect so difficult to achieve that it was considered a technique reserved for the elite.
+Now, it holds over 400,000 objects from the Paleolithic period to the contemporary era, including the heaviest gold ware ever found in China – "gold beast" and the "Red Plum Vase" that showcases a rare copper red underglaze, a color effect so difficult to achieve that it was considered a technique reserved for the elite.